 TER now takes its monthly look at virtual markets.
 These are markets found on the Internet in which participants invest virtual money - no real cash - to make predictions or to assign value.
 These markets function like real stock and bond markets.
 If participants invest more in a given prediction or value, the "price" of that prediction or value gains; if participants invest less, the "price" goes down.

-TER has been following the Hollywood Stock Exchange and some of the prediction markets at Inkling, including Blue Hampshire's New Hampshire Democratic Presidential Primary Market.
+TER has been following the Hollywood Stock Exchange and some of the prediction markets at Inkling.
 (Disclosure: I do not participate in HSX, but I do participate in the Inkling markets discussed below except for markets that I administer - and I do not currently administer any markets.)

 Hollywood Stock Exchange

-For some time, TER has been following five actors on the Hollywood Stock Exchange: George Clooney, Halle Berry, Daniel Radcliffe, Rupert Grint, and Gary Oldman.
+TER has been following six actors on the Hollywood Stock Exchange: George Clooney, Halle Berry, Daniel Radcliffe, Rupert Grint, Emma Watson, and Gary Oldman.

-Other markets that TER is following include ones tracking the states that the Democratic Presidential candidate is likely to win in November 2008, which candidates will withdraw from the Presidential race by mid-February, and who will win the United States Senate race in Minnesota next year.
+Other markets offered by Inkling include which teams will win Major League Baseball's American League East, American League Central, and the World Series, and who will win the United States Senate race in Minnesota this year.
 In the latter race, comedian Al Franken continues to be favored to win over incumbent Senator Norm Coleman.
-Franken has risen from $25.21 to $31.45 per share, while Coleman has gone from $24.12 per share to $10.21.
+Franken has risen to $36.69 per share, while Coleman is at $20.45 per share.